Carlton Cuse: Five Days at Memorial (2022)

+Pulse (2025)

+On February 29, 2024, the announcement came that Cuse would be the showrunner and executive producer of Netflix's first American medical series, Pulse.
+Zoe Robyn wrote the pilot.
+The greenlight for Pulse came after Cuse and Robyn, overseeing a writers room throughout 2023, guided the development of scripts.

+The show examined the lives of the staff of Miami's busiest Level 1 Trauma Center, who navigate medical emergencies, and it followed young ER doc Danny Simms, who is unexpectedly promoted to Chief Resident amidst the fallout of her own provocative romantic relationship.

+The show starred Willa Fitzgerald, Colin Woodell, Justina Machado, Jack Bannon, Jessie T. Usher, Chelsea Muirhead, Daniela Nieves, and Jessy Yates.
+Production began in March 2024.
+The first episode aired on April 3, 2025.
+The show was canceled after one season.
+On Netflix's July 2025 semi-annual viewership report, Pulse ranked #30 out of 7,514 listed titles on the service.
+But according to Deadline, despite solid initial viewership, Pulse may have been hurt by launching as the last of five new medical dramas within a six-month span, as well as by its central theme of workplace sexual harassment—considered too ambitious and provocative for viewers seeking a more escapist medical drama.
+The series marked Netflix’s first foray into U.S. medical drama and showcased Cuse’s range in developing bold, genre-expanding projects.

+The Secret of Secrets (2026)

+In 2025, Cuse was named showrunner and executive producer of a Netflix series adapting The Secret of Secrets, the latest thriller by Dan Brown.
+Announced ahead of the novel’s September 9 publication, the project marks Cuse’s first collaboration with Brown.
+Netflix acquired the rights prior to release, signaling high expectations for the series.

 Mentorship

 Cuse is well known for his successful mentorship of other screenwriters.
 He has long advocated that working in collaboration with other writers is the best methodology of achieving creative success in television.
-Cuse has stated, “The idea that lone genius is the highest form of creativity is a myth.
+Cuse has stated, "The idea that lone genius is the highest form of creativity is a myth.
 I believe that collaboration is at the foundation of most great creative achievements.
 The demands of showrunning are huge and, for me, the best creative work comes from working hand-in-hand with another writer."

 Over 30 writers who have worked with Cuse have gone on to run their own shows, including Damon Lindelof, Shawn Ryan, Kerry Ehrin, Raelle Tucker, Meredith Averill, Pam Veasey, Ryan Condal and Graham Roland.
 In 2015, for his mentorship work Cuse was given Variety's Creative Leadership Award at their annual event for Hollywood's New Leaders, with the award being presented by Damon Lindelof.